 Bar Harbor, Camden, and Rockland are my favorite fishing towns in coastal Maine.
 Three towns with so much character and so much to see and do.
 I’d like to make some recommendations for the perfect long weekend (or heck, stay a week!) visiting them.

 Bar Harbor is my favorite town in coastal Maine by far!
-It is a sweet, bayside fishing community with a big advantage in the tourism industry.
+It is a sweet, bayside fishing community with a big advantage in the tourism industry, located on Mount Desert Island.
 Plus, Acadia National Park is just outside of its downtown.
 Within the town itself, I would recommend the following.

-Shop and eat along Main Street.
-You will find iconic Maine shops like Cool as a Moose and Geddy’s, and tasty foods at Paddy’s Irish Pub and the Bar Harbor Beerworks.
+- Shop and eat along Main Street.
+You will find iconic Maine shops like Cool as a Moose and Geddy’s, and tasty foods at Paddy’s Irish Pub and the Bar Harbor Beerworks in downtown Bar Harbor.

 Acadia National Park

 One of America’s most charming national parks is just down the road from Bar Harbor.
 The options for activities are truly endless.